A Murray-von Neumann type classification of $C^*$-algebras: Spatial equivalence of open projections

 This example also shows that the same problematic situation appears even if we replace $\sim_\s$ with the stronger equivalence relation $\sim_\PZ$ as defined in \eqref{eqt:PZ} (because $u\in A$).
 Nevertheless, it was shown in \cite[Theorem 1.13]{PZ00} that a weaker conclusion holds if one adds an extra assumption on either $p$ or $q$, but we will not recall the details here. \end{rem}

 Let us end this section with the following well-known example.
 We give an explicit argument here for future reference.
-Note that part (a) of it means that if $a,b\in A_+$ are equivalent in the sense of Blackadar (i.e., there exists $x\in A$ with $a= x^*x$ and $b=xx^*$; see, e.g., \cite[Definition 2.1]{ORT}), then their support projections are spatially equivalence (which is a corollary of \cite[Proposition 4.3]{ORT}, since $\sim_\PZ$ is stronger than $\sim_\s$).
+Note that parts (a) and (b) of it mean that if $a,b\in A_+$ are equivalent in the sense of Blackadar (i.e., there exists $x\in A$ with $a= x^*x$ and $b=xx^*$; see, e.g., \cite[Definition 2.1]{ORT}), then their support projections are spatially equivalence (which is also a corollary of \cite[Proposition 4.3]{ORT}, since $\sim_\PZ$ is stronger than $\sim_\s$).

 \begin{eg} Suppose that $x\in A$ with $\|x\| = 1$.
 Set $a= x^*x$ and $b=xx^*$.
 Let $x = ua^{1/2}$ be the polar decomposition.

 \smnoind (a) It is easy to see that $\overline{aAa} = u^*(\overline{xAx^*})u$ and $\overline{xAx^*} = u(\overline{aAa})u^*$, i.e., $\overline{xAx^*}$ is spatially isomorphic to $\overline{aAa}$ (by Proposition \ref{prop:cp-equiv}(a)).